RyanOthnielKearns/MWoC/docs/cli.md

 No options.
 The command starts a local HTTP server on port 18799 and opens Chrome.
 The dashboard has two tabs:

 **Resources** — shows each declared resource as a card: name, type, status, model count, and last-probed time.
 A "Probe all" button re-runs `mwoc probe` and refreshes the page.
+Server resources with `gpuMonitor` configured additionally show a per-GPU panel with utilisation bars, memory, temperature, and free/in-use status.
+GPU data is fetched live from Redis on each 5-second poll and is never cached in the state file.

 **Models** — sortable table of all models from available resources, with columns for tier, context window, and resource name.
 Click any row to expand an accordion showing: